 To be a DM candidate, the $S$ lifetime must be at least longer than the age of Universe $t_{\textrm{univ}}=1.37\times 10^{10}$ yr~\cite{Poulin:2016nat}.
-Additionally, charged leptons in the decay final states may be observed in astrophysical or laboratory measurements, which we use here to set much stronger limits.
+Additionally, charged leptons in the decay final states may be observed in astrophysical or laboratory measurements, which we use here to set much stronger limits on $\gt$ if $S$ is a significant component of dark matter.
 If $m_S\gtrsim m_N+m_\Lambda\approx 2055$ MeV, singly-weak decays of $S$ result in a much shorter lifetime.

 \item As long as $m_S < 2 m_\Lambda = 2231.4$ MeV, strong-interaction transitions $\Lambda\Lambda \to SX$ are allowed.
 These transitions can be constrained by observations of double-$\Lambda$ hypernuclei~\cite{hyper1991,hyper2010,hyper20011,hyper20012,FarrarZaharijas} and by their impact on the cooling of supernovae~\cite{McDermott18}.